 - 2 eggs

-- 210g plain flour, plus extra for dusting
+- 1 ⅔ cups (210g) all purpose / plain flour plus extra for dusting

-- 1 tsp ground cinnamon
+- 1 teaspoon ground cinnamon

-- 1 tsp ground ginger
+- 1 teaspoon ground ginger

-- ¼ tsp ground cloves
+- ¼ teaspoon ground cloves

 - large pinch of salt

-- ½ tsp baking powder
+- ½ teaspoon baking powder

-- ½ tsp bicarbonate of soda (baking soda)
+- ½ teaspoon bicarbonate of soda baking soda

 - Beat together the butter and sugar until light and fluffy.
 Add the eggs and mix, then blend in the squash mixture.